iterative/dvc.org/static/docs/get-started/compare-experiments.md

 # Compare Experiments

 DVC makes it easy to experiment with your project using git branches.
-We've created additional tools to enable you to conviniently visualize the metrics for your experiments and compare them.
+We've created additional tools to enable you to conveniently visualize the metrics for your experiments and compare them.
 All you need to do is to tell DVC which files are metrics files in your pipeline.
 DVC supports a variety of different file types in order to help you pick the most important parts in your metrics.